Moken-Dapp-Celo/.github/profile/README.md

 Moken's mission is clear: to disrupt the real estate market by obliterating deeply-rooted inefficiencies, boosting transparency, and significantly slashing costs.
 Say goodbye to the old, cumbersome ways and hello to a more efficient, cost-effective, and rewarding real estate experience for everyone involved. 🙌🏡

+## Our repositories

+Each repository contains instructions on how to run the code and specific informations.
+- frontend: Contains the code related to the application's frontend.
+- backend: Repository for the mqtt pubilsher/subscriber scheme that the iot will use to communicate with the blockchain
+- foundry: Contains code for the created contracts.
+- embedded: The code that has being used in the hardware device